MikhailKravets/NeuroFlow/README.md

 fn main(){
     /*
-        Define neural network with 1 neuron in input layers (we have only 1 argument in sin(x), so it should be 1 neuron in the input layer).
+        Define neural network with 1 neuron in input layers.
+Network contains 4 hidden layers.
-        Network contains 2 hidden layers (that have 8 and 6 neurons respectively).
-        And, such as sin(x) returns single value, it is reasonable to have 1 neuron in the output layer.
+        And, such as our function returns single value, it is reasonable to have 1 neuron in the output layer.
     */
     let mut nn = FeedForward::new(&[1, 7, 8, 8, 7, 1]);